arunmano121/housing/README_interest_rates_vs_payments.md

 outflow and down payment.

-The parameters that are involved in calculating the monthly parameters are home value, down payment, loan term, interest rate, monthly HOA, maintenance, property tax and home insurance (which are roughly based on the property tax rates.
+The parameters that are involved in calculating the monthly parameters are home value, down payment, loan term, regular loan or interest only loan, interest rate, monthly HOA, maintenance, property tax and home insurance (which are roughly based on the property tax rates.

 Input parameters
 ----------------
+* Loan type: regular fixed rate loan or interest only loan.
 * Home value (lower bound, upper bound, steps): purchase price of home.
 You can specify in a variety of formats like 1000000 or 1,000,000 or 1M or $1M or 1000K, etc. The resulting simulation considers prices between lower and